Archives are unique records which document the history of people, places and events.

 If you would like to see your archive featured here, use the contact form below.

-If you are interested to find out what working in an archive is like, take a look at this recruitment video produced by Heritage and Culture Warwickshire.
+Find out what working in an archive is like.
+Take a look at this recruitment video produced by Heritage and Culture Warwickshire.
 Applications for this post closed on the 21st November 2022 but the information in the video is timeless!

 Over the last 50 years the role of an archivist has adapted to include born digital and digitised material.